ENCCS/performance-programming/content/compilers.rst

    of) an x86, here we tackle the details of the machine, trying to exploit its stregths and work around its weaknesses.

 5. Low level optimization.
-Here we try to improve the machine dependent aspects of the code, perhaps applying transformations that would not make sense on a different machine.
+Here, we try to improve the machine dependent aspects of the code, perhaps applying transformations that would not make sense on a different machine.